Masthead

 5. Now delete this practice ROI by clicking on the Remove ROI icon Remove ROI.
 This will delete the selected ROI.

 6. Now click new ROI icon New ROIto create a new ROI.
-Navigate to either Lake Shasta or Trinity Lake and rename the ROI the appropriate lake name.
+Navigate to Eagle Lake (40°37'58.80"N,120°44'25.49"W)and rename the ROI the appropriate lake name.
 This time instead of manually digitizing the lakes we will use the Magic Wand Tool.
 The Magic Wand tool uses "seed" pixels to then select similar color features surrounding it.
 Using false color composites can improve the results by selecting composites with high contrast between the features.
 The tools uses the RGB values displayed on the screen to make the selection.
 This tool facilitates drawing ROI polygons around complex objects such as clouds, tree crowns, and lakes.

 7. With the Region of Interest (ROI) Tool displayed, hold down the Ctrl key and click on a pixel inside one of the lakes.
 An initial polygon is drawn, and the Magic Wand Parameters dialog appears.
-You can adjust the threshold and experiment with other parameters to better refine the shape of the object.
+Uncheck the Use Pyramids box and adjust the threshold up or down to include more or less pixels in the selection. and experiment with other parameters to better refine the shape of the object.
 Once you are happy with your ROI selection (aim to select the entire lake but no other features), right click and select "Accept Multipart".
-The outline should turn a sold color.
+The outline should turn a solid color.
+If there are holes in the ROI (area in the lake that weren't selected and should be) select Remove Holes then right-click again and Select Accept Polygon.

 8. A nice feature of ENVI is that it automatically calculates the area of ROIs.
 In the ROI Tool Window click on the "Area" tab.
 By default the area is shown in pixel.
 Click on "Units" in the Area toolbar and change the units to Acres.
 You should now see the area of the ROIs listed in acres, write this information down or click the "Save" icon Save to save the area of the ROI as a text file or copy and past the area into a document.

-9. Now we will create new ROIs that represents the boundaries of actively burning Six Rivers Fire and area burned by the fire.
-Navigate to the Willow Creek area.
-Note that on the fires continued to grow significantly after the images was taken.
+9. Now we will create new ROIs that represents the boundaries of actively burning Park Fire and area burned by the fire.
+Navigate to the area of the fire.
+Note that on the fire continued to grow after the images was taken.
 Click the new ROI icon to create a new ROI.
-Name the new ROI "SixRiversFire".
+Name the new ROI appropriately.
 Make sure you are using one of the infrared false color composites to more easily see the fire perimeter.

-10. We will now use the polygon tool to start manually digitizing the approximate boundaries of the several fires that made up the Six Rivers Complex on this date.
+10. We will now use the polygon tool to start manually digitizing the approximate boundaries fire on this date.
 Click the Polygon icon and check the Multi Part box.
 This will allow you to create several separate polygons in one ROI.
 Click to mark the vertices of the polygon or polyline, or click and drag to draw the shape.
 To complete the shape, right-click and select "Complete and Accept Polygon Part".
 Until you "accept" the shape, it appears translucent and you can edit its size or vertices, or move it.
 Continue digitizing additional polygons until you have digitized the current fire boundary.
-There should be multiple separate polygons for the fires.
 When you are satisfied with the ROIs, press right click again and select "Accept Multi Part".
 Once accepted, a shape appears in solid color.
 Your fire boundaries do not have to be perfect, but they should be a good approximation of the fire location and spread at the time the image was taken.

 11. Multipart ROI